achilleasatha/PyQubole/README.md

 You can find an example application in [example/main.py](https://github.com/achilleasatha/PyQubole/blob/master/example/main.py)

 An example application needs to do:
+  1. Import the lib `from qubolepystream.connector import QuboleConnector`
-  1. Set the api_token and instantiate the connection `con = QuboleConnector(api_token='api_token')`
+  2. Set the api_token and instantiate the connection `con = QuboleConnector(api_token='api_token')`
-  2. Use the query data method to run a job, specifying the input query, engine and cluster (or just job_id):
+  3. Use the query data method to run a job, specifying the input query, engine and cluster (or just job_id):
   `data = con.query_data(sql_query=query, job_id=None, engine='Hive', cluster='Hive_cluster_name', verbose=False)`

   Note: